Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 Starting at 9th level, you have advantage on Intelligence (Investigation) checks.

 ## Intelligent Strikes
-Starting at 10th level, when you take the attack action on your turn, you deal additional damage of the attacks' type equal to your Intelligence modifier.
+Starting at 10th level, when you take the attack action on your turn, your weapon attacks deal additional damage equal to your Intelligence modifier.

 ## Relentless Talent
 Starting at 15th level, when you roll initiative and have no remaining uses of Professional Talent left, you regain one use.